 As part of the on-going efforts to improve the living environment, we continue to replace temporary roadside RCPs with off-street facilities in enclosed buildings equipped with modern deodorizing installations to minimise any possible environmental nuisance to nearby residents.
-The RCPs at Hing Shing Road in Kwai Chung, Penny's Bay on Lantau and Lam Tsuen in Tai Po were completed.
-Construction works for the RCPs at Yee Kuk Street in Sham Shui Po and Tat Yan Square in Tuen Mun are in the pipeline.
-Enlargement works to the RCP at Shung Yan Street, Kwun Tong are in progress.
+The enlargement of RCP at Shung Yan Street in Kwun Tong and the construction of RCP at Yee Kuk Street in Sham Shui Po were completed.
+Construction work for the RCP at Tat Yan Square in Tuen Mun is in progress.
+Planning is under way to upgrade another six village RCPs in Tai Po and Cheung Chau.

-Besides, improvement works to 11 public toilets and aqua privies were completed in 2005 as part of the Public Toilet Improvement Programme.
-Under the capital works project for conversion of 100 aqua privies into flushing toilets initiated by the former Team Clean, 8 aqua privies were converted into flushing toilets in 2005.
+Besides, 10 public toilet/aqua privy improvement projects were completed in 2006 as part of the Public Toilet Improvement Programme.
+Under the capital works project for conversion of 100 aqua privies into flushing toilets initiated by the former Team Clean, 30 aqua privies were converted into flushing toilets in 2006.